 To be fair, many people blog for fun.
 Some even blog for fun and still bring in a little cash as a side hustle.
 I love hobby bloggers, and they are the majority of the blogs I read and comment on each week.
 I used to be one of them.
 When I lived in Indonesia, I blogged for a full year about what it was like to be a teacher in a small village school.
 I didn’t worry about SEO, page views, or even care what my audience wanted.
 That blog was for me, and I loved it.

 The Uncorked Librarian is not a hobby blog.
 It is part of my LLC.
-You can read more about turning your blog into a business here.
+You can read more about forming an LLC in Florida for bloggers.
 The Uncorked Librarian is monetized and is my avenue to make money blogging and also start a potential freelancing business.
 Freelancing as in writing travel articles, editing, and helping authors publicize their books.
 My blog is my baby, and it is my career.
 If I did have a real baby, just like I wouldn’t want you cooing at it, please don’t cutesy talk my blog.
 It bites.

 I wish I could get paid to lay around in my pjs all day watching Netflix.

 I do love my Lula leggings, and you can bet I don’t put on makeup or straighten my hair to hide behind a computer screen all day.
 Netflix only happens on a lunch break or after work is done.
 P.S. my back hurts and my carpal tunnel is acting up from the 5-8 hours of typing I just did.
 I do love that I can work anywhere, but remember this also requires focus and a productive space.